kiamesdavies/money-transfer/README.md

-## Money Transfer API with Event Sourcing and CQRS
+## Revolut Money Transfer API with Event Sourcing and CQRS

 This project facilitates the transfer of money between two demo accounts.